-When you build a main character, they need strengths and weaknesses to really feel “real” or be interesting.
+When you build a main character, they often need strengths and weaknesses to really feel “real” or be interesting to readers.
 They need flaws, even if that flaw is tied to their strength or virtue.

 If you have a character whose primary virtue or strength is their combat prowess, or empathy, or bravery, or whatever, then making them of “average” intelligence is an easy flaw to give them.
 Not just because it makes the writer’s job easier, both for the bar it sets in conflict complexity and for easy conflict generation, but also because it makes it easy for them to make mistakes.
 It also makes them easier to empathize with as soon as you put a “smart” character into the mix to spout techno/magic babble and have them be exasperated or confused.

 So if intelligence is such a valuable and easy flaw to put into a character, what happens if you make it their primary strength?

 Well, you’ve got to weaken some other part of them.
 Take away their combat prowess or bravery and they quickly cease to be a hero.
 Take away their competence in whatever field is important and their intelligence starts to feel suspect.